 Fig. 1.
-Conceptual diagrams showing changes in the cooperative-antagonistic quality of an interaction due to (A) trait frequency effects, and (B) systemic variance effects.
-Diagram (C) shows some possible pathways where changes in trait variance and composition can lead to outcome variation, as encountered in the literature.
-Trait values $(\alpha, \beta)$ refer to an arbitrary measure of a hypothetical trait that varies within a population, while $\Delta quality$ represents a change in the qualitative outcome of an interaction along a cooperative-antagonistic continuum.
+Conceptual diagram showing changes in the cooperative-antagonistic quality of an interaction due to (A) trait frequency effects, and (B) systemic variance effects.
+Trait values (α, β) refer to an arbitrary measure of a hypothetical trait that varies within a population, while Δ quality, represents a change in the qualitative outcome of an interaction along a cooperative-antagonistic continuum.

-Information on how ITV can lead to such qualitative shifts in an interaction is currently scattered in the literature and the phenomena outlined here can go by many names.
-Our overall goal was therefore to provide a conceptual synthesis of literature relating to the a priori defined research question: "How can intraspecific trait variation shift an interaction along the gradient from antagonistic to mutualistic interactions, both for intraspecific and for interspecific interactions?
+Information on how ITV can lead to such qualitative shifts in an interaction is currently scattered in the empirical and theoretical literature and the phenomena outlined here can go by many names.
+Our goal was therefore to summarise and provide a conceptual synthesis of literature relating to the a priori defined research question: "How can intraspecific trait variation shift an interaction along the gradient from antagonistic to mutualistic interactions, both for intraspecific and for interspecific interactions?
 For example, can intraspecific variation in hosts and/or parasites (individualised niches) change the relationship so that the net effect of the "parasite" on the host becomes positive?"
-We aimed to synthesise both empirical and theoretical literature, and compare the coverage of both to identify understudied topics and provide direction for future studies.
 This review is based on a literature collection obtained primarily using a systematic literature search to establish an unbiased cross-sectional coverage of relevant studies, supplemented with additional non-systematic articles to ensure comprehensive coverage.